digitalmaxwell/ctedu-docs/docs/Frameworks/contentful.md

 ![Content Model Example](/img/content-model-example.png)

 ## Entries
+An entry is an instance of a content model stored in Contentful.
 Each entry can be embedded in multiple places helping to avoid duplicate variations of certain sections/components.
 This creates consistency across the site and has proven very useful.

 Entries can also be embedded within each other using [references](https://www.contentful.com/help/references/) to create robust layouts, templates etc. Checkout the Layout Builder documentation to learn how entries are translated into components.